Vegetarian's Japan Guide

 Japan’s Taxis Have Many Colors

 When you walk on the streets in Japan, you might notice the taxis running on the road are in different colors.
 If you get each one of them and line them together, a rainbow can almost be formed (´▽`*).
-This is because the taxi companies or prefectures use color to distinguish their taxis from the others.
+This is because the taxi companies or prefectures use different color to distinguish their taxis from the others.

 Important: Japan’s taxis have a dark green car plate or a dark green outer frame.
 If the car has a white car plate, it isn’t a taxi and is taking customers illegally.
 Avoid them for your safety.